mbrueckner-iu/DLBSEPCP01_D/README.md

 - `terraform init`: This will initialize and prepare anything on your local environment to run the script.
 - `terraform validate`: Optional command.
 Just check if the script seems to be fine.
 If validation fails, I would appreciate, to get a note from you.
 - `terraform apply`: The script will create all resources on AWS.
 Please add your credentials and confirm the plan with typing *yes*.
 Please note, that from now on, costs will be charged by AWS.
 - `terraform destroy`: Important if you are running a test, on productive environments be careful.
 The command will disable and delete all resources on AWS.
+Please add your credentials and confirm the plan with typing *yes*.
 After this is successful finished, no further costs will be charged.